Now updated for 2021 with the latest technology and revised costings

 We're very keen on fabric wall systems to hide the tech and the acoustic treatments - this will need building out from the existing walls.

-For these more involved tasks, we can either work with your builders, or bring our trusted trades.
+For these more involved tasks, we can either work with your builders, or bring our own trusted trades.

 Documentation

-Our in-house documentation is excellent, and achieves the exacting standards of a CEDIA Award winning project.
+Our in-house documentation is excellent, and achieves the exacting standards of a CEDIA Award-winning project.

 So what happens now?

-You should have a good idea of the room size, or how many people you'd like to entertain, and anything special you'd like to add.
+By now you should have a good idea of the room size, or how many people you'd like to entertain, and anything special you'd like to add.